TITLE 26: ELECTIONS

 Section 125.350 Discovery Procedures

-The Hearing Examiner may restrict or deny such discovery where necessary to prevent undue delay or harassment.
+2) The Hearing Officer may restrict or deny discovery when necessary to prevent undue delay or harassment.

-b) The Hearing Examiner shall order the following discovery upon written request of any party:
+b) The Hearing Officer shall order the following discovery upon written request of any party:

-1) list of witnesses who are known to the party, and who have knowledge of relevant facts;
+1) a list of witnesses who are known to the party and who have personal knowledge of relevant facts;

 2) a list of any expert witnesses who may be called at the hearing, which shall be submitted to all parties prior to the hearing.

-c) Any person, including a party, who is deposed, interrogated or required to submit documents or things under this Part may be examined regarding any matter, not privileged, which is relevant to the subject matter of the pending case, or which may lead to the discovery of such relevant information.
+c) Any person, including a party, who is deposed, interrogated or required to submit documents or things under this Part may be examined regarding any matter, not privileged, that is relevant to the subject matter of the pending case or that may lead to the discovery of relevant information.

 d) Except as otherwise provided, all depositions and written interrogatories taken pursuant to this Section shall be for purposes of discovery only.
-Such depositions and interrogatories may be used for purposes of impeachment, as admissions, or as any affidavit could be used.
-Upon application to the Hearing Examiner either before or after the taking of such deposition or the filing of written interrogatories and upon a showing that at the time of the hearing the party deposed or interrogated will not be available due to death, age, sickness, infirmity, absence from the country or other exceptional circumstances, the Hearing Examiner may order that the deposition or interrogatories be used as evidence in the hearing.
+The depositions and interrogatories may be used for purposes of impeachment, as admissions, or as any affidavit could be used.
+Upon application to the Hearing Officer, either before or after the taking of the deposition or the filing of written interrogatories and upon a showing that at the time of the hearing the party deposed or interrogated will not be available due to death, age, sickness, infirmity, absence from the country or other exceptional circumstances, the Hearing Officer may order that the deposition or interrogatories be used as evidence in the hearing.